belgattitude/pjb-starter-springboot/README.md

 > standalone `.jar` build (embedded Tomcat 8.5+) in addition to the standard `.war` file and
 > offer support for [Spring boot](https://projects.spring.io/spring-boot/) for additional customizations.
 > Those features comes with a cost in term of dependencies size (overhead of 11Mb comparing to barebone phpjavabridge) although no
 > speed differences have been measured between both bundles.
+>
-Also be aware that this starter does not register
-> by default the PHPCGIServlet and thus does not require a php-cgi installation in order to run (an common issue
+> Be aware that this starter does not register the PHPCGIServlet by default and thus does not require a php-cgi installation in order to run (an common issue
 > when installing the bridge).
 While most use cases does not requires it (Java->PHP), its activation is possible, see the FAQ.

 ## Requirements